Namiestnik of Poland: History

 The office of Namiestnik was introduced in Poland by the Constitution of Congress Poland (1815), in its Article 3 (On the Namiestnik and Council of State).
 The namiestnik was chosen by the Tsar from among the noble citizens of the Russian Empire or the Kingdom of Poland, excluding naturalized citizens.
 The namiestnik supervised the entire public administration and, in the monarch's absence, chaired the Council of State of Congress Poland, as well as the Administrative Council of Congress Poland.
 He could veto the councils' decisions; other than that, his decisions had to be countersigned by the appropriate government minister.
 The namiestnik exercised broad powers and could nominate candidates for most senior government posts (ministers, senators, judges of the High Tribunal, councilors of state, referendaries, as well as bishops and archbishops).

 The namiestnik had no competence in the realms of finances and foreign policy; his military competence varied.
 In the event that the namiestnik were unable to exercise his office due to resignation or death, this function would be temporarily carried out by the president of the Council of State.

 The office of namiestnik was never officially abolished; however, the last namiestnik was Friedrich Wilhelm Rembert von Berg, who served from 1863 to his death in 1874.
-No namiestnik was named to replace him; however, the role of namiestnik—viceroy of the former Congress Kingdom, now called the Vistula Country—passed to the Governor-General of Warsaw—or, to be more specific, of the Warsaw Military District (Warszawski Okręg Wojskowy, Варшавский Военный Округ).
+No namiestnik was named to replace him; however, the role of namiestnik—viceroy of the former Congress Kingdom—passed to the Governor-General of Warsaw—or, to be more specific, of the Warsaw Military District (Warszawski Okręg Wojskowy, Варшавский Военный Округ).
 However, in the internal correspondence of Russian Imperial offices this functionary was still called namiestnik.

 The governor-general answered directly to the Tsar and exercised much broader powers than had the namiestnik.
 In particular, he controlled all the military forces in the region and oversaw the judicial systems (he could impose death sentences without trial).
 He could also issue "declarations with the force of law," which could alter existing laws.